NXXR/Master-Thesis/literature/papers/Factors Associated With Virtual Reality Sickness in Head-Mounted Displays A Systematic Review and Meta-Analysis.md

  and realism, influencing the occurrence of VR sickness
   - clear images and accurate tracking of movement may lead to fewer sensory conflicts and a reduction in VR sickness symptoms
-- increase in field of view may also increase risk of VR sickness
+- increase in field-of-view may also increase risk of VR sickness
 - content consisting of low amounts of motion may be less likely to induce VR sickness
 - length of time exposed to virtual environment may influence likelihood and severity of VR sickness
   - another review found some people may build up a resistance or adapt over time, especially over multiple sessions